-A MDCC is held by a cardiologist, respiratory physician and a physiotherapist to discuss a patient in detail and coordinate their care.
+A MDCC is held by a cardiologist, respiratory physician, haematologist and a physiotherapist to discuss a patient in detail and coordinate their care.
 The patient is not present in the MDCC.
-All three health care providers are in the MDCC via videoconference and are physically located at different locations within the hospital.
+The cardiologist and respiratory physicians are located at hospital A whilst the haematologist and physiotherapist are located at hospital B. All four healthcare providers participate in the MDCC via videoconference.

 A multidisciplinary management plan is developed at the conference which includes a documented description of the patient's problems, goals and strategies relevant to that conference, and a summary of outcomes of the conference.
-A summary of all details of the conference, including the date, duration, and the attendee's names and designations/clinical backgrounds, are documented in the patient's medical record by the respiratory physician.
+A summary of the details including the date, duration, and the attendee's names and designations/clinical backgrounds, are documented in the patient's medical record by the respiratory physician.

-Outcome: this would be counted as one non-admitted MDCC service event for the patient, even though all three health care providers are in the MDCC via videoconference.
+Outcome: this would be counted as one non-admitted MDCC service event for the patient, even though all four healthcare providers are in the MDCC via videoconference.
+In this instance, the healthcare providers agreed that the cardiologist and respiratory physician (from hospital A) were providing the majority of the services to the patient therefore would report the non-admitted MDCC.